earthlab/earthpy/docs/spatial-raster.rst

 ``normalized_diff`` takes two input parameters:

 ``b1``, ``b2``: arrays with the same shape
-      Math will be calculated (b2-b1) / (b2+b1)
+      Math will be calculated (b1-b2) / (b1+b2)

-The ``normalized_diff`` function returns a masked array of the normalized difference with the same shape as the input arrays.
+The ``normalized_diff`` function returns an array of the normalized difference with the same shape as the input arrays.

+If the calculation produces infinity values due to a divide by zero, the infinity values are converted to nan values.

+If the result of the ``normalized_diff`` function contains any nan values, then the array is returned as masked.

 Example: